Kim Williams APFS

 Of course, there are certain circumstances when tax planning is not possible at the beginning of the tax year.
 For example, you may not know your company profits until your trading year draws closer.
 However, if you intend to use your allowances each year then why not ensure that this is actioned at the start of the tax year rather than towards the end?

-In a nutshell you can save £20,000 into an ISA and HMRC do not require this to be declared on your tax return.
+In a nutshell you can save £20,000 into an ISA and HMRC do not request for this to be reported on your tax return.
 This means that any capital growth or income is completely free from tax.
+If you want to grow your wealth efficiently over the longer term a stocks and shares ISA could be the best place to start.
+As your investment grows in value, you benefit from tax free returns.

 If you do not use your ISA allowance in a tax year the opportunity is lost, so timing is important.